MurphyAmos/WeatherMap/README.md

 The map opens separately in your browser and shows a clickable marker for the selected location.

-Notes
+## Features

+- Search for weather by city name
+- Display Temperature, Forecast, and Rain Chaice
+- Automatically opens a map in your browser with a weather popup using `Folium` Notes
 -----
 - Make sure you have internet access for forecast pulling and map loading.